 My advice on this if you've spent enough time on the river to witness some of the above is once you've got a fly or lure that's working consistently hang on to it with both hands.
 With success on any salmon river brings curiosity from other anglers so you'll probably always feel compelled to let a curious angler borrow one of your favourites.
 On occasions I've done that to see that particular proven fly not offered back or having been completely ruined due to a bad casting technique so my advice is don't do it.

 Does Salmon Fly Size Really Matter

 Just to add a bit more to this article one of my best River Tay salmon guide colleagues Steve McIrvine always uses the same big salmon tube fly while 'harling' from the boat.
-This Ally Shrimp 'Cascade' style of pattern absolutely nails Spring, Summer & Autumn salmon and this year produced springers up to 34 lbs for his beat.
+This Ally Shrimp 'Cascade' style of pattern absolutely nails Spring, Summer & Autumn salmon and in 2018 produced springers up to 34 lbs for his beat.
 The mentally disruptive part of this for any straight thinking salmon fisher is that the Summer grilse cannot leave this big tube fly alone either while the rest of us are all out fishing sparsely dressed size 11's!

 D-U-N-S No: 22-265-4509